 Navigation centers are large-scale congregate facilities designed to be the intake point for the housing pipeline.
 On paper, the most complete solution.
 In practice, the most expensive and the least scalable.

-See for yourself if the Mobile Cart Shelter Unit+Hygiene is The Humane Alternative To Grants Pass for your community.
+See for yourself if the Mobile Cart Shelter Unit+Hygiene is The Humane Alternative To Grants Pass that was left out of the law.
+Will it work for your community?

-See A Live Demo Briefing →Legally, Grants Pass doesn’t require cities to provide any type of humane alternative for people moved off a street, from an underpass, or an encampment during enforcement.
+Pre-Register For A Demo →Legally, Grants Pass doesn’t require cities to provide any type of humane alternative for people moved off a street, from an underpass, or an encampment during enforcement.
 But the press, the public, social media, advocacy groups, and voting constituents are watching.
 They know nothing changed.

 San Diego’s 2017 hepatitis A outbreak infected 500+ and killed 20 — from fecal contamination on streets with no accessible restrooms at night.
-The integrated cassette sanitation module eliminates that vector entirely.
+The integrated cassette sanitation module eliminates that vector for the population in the units.

 Traditional shelter infrastructure carries ongoing operating costs year after year — site leases, operator contracts, utility hookups, staffing.
-The MCSU+H is a one-time capital purchase with no annual operating cost.
+The MCSU+H is a one-time capital purchase with no recurring operating contract — ongoing sanitation and outreach are absorbed into existing department routes rather than added as new annual line items.
 A small pilot deployment fits within the kind of budget authority that doesn’t require a council vote.

 Cities have always had the authority to regulate encampments.
 What they’ve lacked is a mechanism that makes enforcement humane, cost-effective, and defensible at the same time.
 The MCSU+H is that mechanism.

-See for yourself if the Mobile Cart Shelter Unit+Hygiene is The Humane Alternative To Grants Pass for your community.
+See for yourself if the Mobile Cart Shelter Unit+Hygiene is The Humane Alternative To Grants Pass that was left out of the law.
+Will it work for your community?

-Every encampment enforcement destroys more than tents.
+Every sweep destroys more than tents.
 ID cards, birth certificates, Social Security cards, medical records, benefits documentation — gone.
 Without those documents a person cannot access shelter, benefits, employment, or housing.
 Every exit ramp off the street requires ID.
-Document loss adds 3–6 months to every individual’s path toward stability.
+Document loss adds 3–6 months to every person’s path toward stability.

 The unit can be moved.
 It cannot be emptied.